rainestorme/murkmod/docs/installation.md

 ## Developer Mode Installer (recommended)

 > [!WARNING]
-> You should have unblocked developer mode in some capacity before following the instructions below, most likely by setting your GBB flags to `0x8000`, `0x8090`, or `0x8091`.
+> You should have unblocked developer mode in some capacity before following the instructions below, most likely by setting your GBB flags to `0x8000`, `0x8090`, or `0x8091`, or by being on a low enough firmware version for it to not matter.

-Enter developer mode while enrolled and boot into ChromeOS.
+Enter developer mode while unenrolled and boot into ChromeOS.
 Connect to WiFi, but don't log in.
 Open VT2 by pressing `Ctrl+Alt+F2 (Forward)` and log in as `root`.
 Run the following command:

 ```sh
 bash <(curl -SLk https://raw.githubusercontent.com/rainestorme/murkmod/main/murkmod-devmode.sh)
 ```

 Select the chromeOS milestone you want to install with murkmod.
 The script will then automatically download the correct recovery image, patch it, and install it to your device.
-Once the installation is complete, the system will reboot into a murkmod-patched rootfs.
+Once the installation is complete, the system will reboot into an enrolled, murkmod-patched rootfs.
 Continue to [Common Installation Steps](#common-installation-steps).

 ## SH1mmer-SMUT